Singing With Purpose – How To Worship God

 Worship is not something that should be taken lightly.
 Randy Bushey thinks that we should make sure that we have the correct focus when we are worshiping.

+What is your favorite way to worship God?
 Do you have questions about God?
 Contact us!

 Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God (Colossians 3:16).